Common Questions For a Clinical Research Project Manager

 CPM can come from different educational backgrounds and fields.
 Most have, at a minimum, a bachelor’s degree in a sciences field such as biology, health, life sciences or bioengineering.
 Those with advanced degrees such as MS, MBA, Ph.D. or MD will find it easier and faster to reach the CPM position, as long as they have relevant clinical trial and project management experience.

-As a CPM, you will be working in a highly regulated environment and should have an expert understanding of Good Clinical Practice and other relevant regulatory requirements.
+As a CPM, you will be working in a highly regulated environment and should have an expert understanding of Good Clinical Practice (ICH-GCP) and other relevant regulatory requirements.
 You should also have exposure working with institutional review boards (IRBs) or ethics committees (ECs).

 Generally, a principle CRA with about 7-9 years of experience would be a strong candidate for a CPM position.
 A position as a clinical team lead, clinical team manager, or clinical operation leader would also serve as an excellent transition towards becoming a CPM.
 These positions offer valuable clinical leadership and management experience without some financial management responsibilities, such as budgeting.